Environment | In harmony with nature

 The Bridgestone “In Harmony with Nature – Promoting Biodiversity Program”

-In 2024, 106 manufacturing facilities participated in this program and 60 sites are recognized as Gold Class.
+In 2025, 104 manufacturing facilities participated in this program based on 2024 activity results, and 71 sites were recognized as Gold Class.

-As an annual result, Bridgestone held over 860 environmental conservation/education events such as an Eco-Art Contest, a tree planting campaign, and waste tire collection.
-Participants in these events exceeded 63,000.
+Also, Bridgestone held over 810 environmental conservation/education events, such as an Eco-Art Contest, a tree planting campaign, and waste tire collection.
+Participants in these events exceeded 72,000.

-70 manufacturing facilities have partnerships with local schools, universities, NGO/NPOs, national wildlife groups, and governments and have promoted biodiversity conservation.
+A total of 77 manufacturing facilities have partnerships with local schools, universities, NGOs/NPOs, national wildlife groups, and/or governments and have promoted biodiversity conservation.
 For example, Aiken PSR in the U.S. has partnered with the University of South Carolina, Aiken Campus to provide educational classroom instruction to Aiken County students.

-77 manufacturing facilities manage on-site microhabitats or waystations such as bird boxes, pathways for small animals crossing roads, and aquatic plants on water.
-Over 4,864 hectares of habitat are managed through the Biodiversity Promoting Program.
+A total of 88 manufacturing facilities manage on-site microhabitats or waystations such as bird boxes, pathways for small animals crossing roads, and aquatic plants on water.
+Over 5,492 hectares of habitat are managed through the Promoting Biodiversity Program.

 See here for case studies of activities in Bridgestone in Europe, the Middle East and Africa.